procount/pinn/README_PINN.md

 Each OS entry in the boot selection dialog has a checkbox next to it, allowing users to select it as a sticky default OS.
 If an OS is checked, PINN will operate as if that were the only OS installed (booting it automatically, without showing the boot selection dialog).
 This permits a slightly faster boot up time when one OS is used regularly.

-To change or remove the sticky checkbox, or just to temporarily boot into another IS, the boot selection dialog can be shown again by pressing the Shift key on boot up and entering the recovery mode.
+To change or remove the sticky checkbox, or just to temporarily boot into another OS, the boot selection dialog can be shown again by pressing the Shift key on boot up and entering the recovery mode.

 ### Reboot shell script